aimcosoftware/sp-api-help-for-.net/README.md

-# SP API tips for .Net
+# Amazon SP API tips for .Net
 Sample code and tips for connecting to Amazon Selling Partner API from .Net

 ## Some of the things we have learned while setting up SP API